thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/209/Screen_Shot_2016-06-21_at_3.55.47_AM.png)

-In addition to filtering rows, we can also let postgres sort out data for us.
-What if we wanted our movies returned in order from the best to the worst?
+To select all the rows in a specific order with just a few columns from the `movies` table, run the following command.

 ```sql
 SELECT title, score FROM movies ORDER BY score DESC;